• Skip to primary navigation

 Chef's Tips

 • Give the tomatoes space on the pan.
 You'll see photos of sun-dried tomato recipes where the slices are all squished onto the pan without room between them.
-But I don't recommend this!
-Crowding the slices will prevent their moisture from escaping easily.
+However, crowding the slices will prevent their moisture from escaping easily.
 And the tomatoes will take longer to dry or dry unevenly.
-For best results, leave a little space between each tomato.

 • Use a rack.
 If you have an oven-safe cooling rack, set it inside your pan and place the tomatoes on top of it.
-Since the slices will be elevated they can receive heat from all sides.
-And will dry more evenly and quicker.
+When elevated, the tomatoes can dry on all sides - and more evenly and quicker.
 The air fryer is great for this as the tray or basket is perforated.

 • Save the tomato flesh and jelly.
-If you clean your tomatoes by removing the white flesh, jelly, and seeds, save it all!
-You can blend it all together to add to your next tomato sauce.
+If you clean your tomatoes by removing the white flesh, jelly, and seeds, save this liquid gold.
+Then blend it all to add to your next tomato sauce.
 It's an incredibly flavorful part of the tomato that often just ends up as food waste.

 Saving the inside white flesh and jelly of sliced tomatoes into a small glass dish.

 • Add fresh herbs.
 Lay or sprinkle fresh herbs on top and around the tomatoes before you dry them.
-Basil adds classic Italian flavor and so does oregano.
-Italian parsley and thyme are herbal and nice and subtle.
+Basil adds classic Italian flavor, and so does oregano.
+Italian parsley and thyme are herbal and subtle.
 You can add dried herbs to the oil you store them in, but the flavor won't infuse as well.

 • Whole garlic cloves.
-Add fresh garlic to the oil for its antibacterial and flavor properties.
+Add fresh garlic to the oil for its antibacterial and another infusion of flavor.
 Peel fresh cloves of garlic and add one or two for every small jar of sun-dried tomatoes in oil.

 Frequently Asked Questions